2020 in United States politics and government: Opioid epidemic

 Mother Jones reports that Johns Hopkins University researchers have concluded that lax oversight by the Food and Drug Administration is hampering efforts to ensure that opioids such as OxyContin are not overprescribed.
 This despite Trump Administration claims that addressing opioid misuse is a top priority.
 A March 25, 2020 report by ProPublica revealed that Walmart used its political influence with the Trump administration to avoid criminal prosecution for over-dispensing opioids in Texas.

 Impeachment

 Following the December 2019 House impeachment vote, Speaker Nancy Pelosi announced she would restrain from delivering the acts of impeachment to the Senate until Majority Leader Mitch McConnell explained the trial procedures.
 Pelosi indicated she would release the articles the week of January 13, after former National Security Advisor John Bolton indicated he would testify if subpoenaed, and unredacted emails from the Department of Defense (DOD) relevant to the Ukraine investigation were released.
 On January 15, the U.S. House of Representatives sent the impeachment resolutions to the Senate for trial.
-At least 11 million people tuned in to watch at least part of the first day of the trial on January 21, 2020.
 On February 5, 2020, the Senate acquitted Trump on both counts.
 The votes were 52–48 to acquit on the first count and 53–47 to acquit on the second count.
 The votes were sharply divided along party lines.